705 Patentability Reports [R-08.2012]

 705.01(a) Nature of P.R., Its Use and Disposal

 The primary examiner in the Technology Center (TC) from which the Patentability Report is requested, if he or she approves the request, will direct the preparation of the Patentability Report.
-This Patentability Report is ** > in < memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
-The field of search covered should be endorsed on the file wrapper by the examiner making the report.
-For Image File Wrapper (IFW) processing, see IFW Manual.
+This Patentability Report is in memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
+The field of search covered must be recorded in the appropriate section of the OACS "Search Notes" page.
 When an examiner to whom an application has been forwarded for a Patentability Report is of the opinion that final action is in order as to the referred claims, he or she should so state.
 The Patentability Report when signed by the primary examiner in the reporting TC will be returned to the TC to which the application is regularly assigned and placed in the file wrapper.

 The examiner preparing the Patentability Report will be entitled to receive an explanation of the disclosure from the examiner to whom the case is assigned to avoid duplication of work.